Biography

 Teaching

-- Microbial Ecology (BSCI464)
+- BSCI464: Microbial Ecology

-- Responsible Conduct of Research (BISI712)
+- BISI712: Responsible Conduct of Research

-- Rigor and Reproducibility (BISI688U)
+- BISI688U: Rigor and Reproducibility

-- Diversity, Equity, and Inclusion in the Biological Sciences (CBMG688A)
+- CBMG688A: Diversity, Equity, and Inclusion in the Biological Sciences

 Graduate Program Affiliations

-- BISI-Behavior, Ecology, Evolution, & Systematics (BEES)
+- Biological Sciences (BISI): Behavior, Ecology, Evolution, and Systematics (BEES)

-- BISI-Computational Biology, Bioinformatics, & Genomics (CBBG)
+- Biological Sciences (BISI): Computational Biology, Bioinformatics, and Genomics (CBBG)

 Research Interests